davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

   Ingested: 3,  digested: 32
   ```

-#### Optional
+#### Optional Extension

-- It would be nice to know how "efficiently" our stomach is working.
+It would be nice to know how "efficiently" our stomach is working.
 On average, how much are we digesting every time the `digest()` method is called?
 This might be a useful piece of information to know.
 (E.g., if we’re digesting a very small amount on average then we might have a blockage in our stomach that needs to be examined.)

-Add the following method to your Stomach class: `public double getAverageAmountDigested()`.
+- Add the following method to your Stomach class: `public double getAverageAmountDigested()`.
 This method should return the average amount of food that has been digested.
 For example, if 10 units of food was digested the first time we called `digest()` and 4 units of food the second time we called `digest()`, then on average, we are digesting 7 units of food.

 #### Grading